ravisharma-dev/OML-R/OML4R-LiveLabs-Script-10.md

 data.

-In this workshop, you will use a dataset representing 15,000 customers of an insurance company.
-Each customer has about 30 attributes, and the goal is to train the model to predict a given customer's life-time value (LTV) using regression algorithms, and alternatively, using binned LTV categories to use classification algorithms to classify customers as asLOW, MEDIUM, HIGH, or VERY # HIGH LTV.
+In this workshop, you will use a dataset representing about 15,000 customers of an insurance company.
+Each customer has about 30 attributes, and the goal is to train the model to predict a given customer's life-time value (LTV) using regression algorithms, and additionally, use classification algorithms to classify customers as as LOW, MEDIUM, HIGH, or VERY # HIGH LTV (using binned LTV categories).

 Note: In marketing, the life-time value (LTV) of a customer is an estimate of the net profit attributable to a given customer relationship over its lifetime.